TongZZZ/TongZZZ.github.io/_posts/2014-04-17-Count-The-Evens.md

 tags : [scala]
 ---

-As a Statistics backgroud, I know I keep coming back to R because I can do this
+As a Statistics background, I know I keep coming back to R because I can do this
 {% highlight bash %}
 a = c(1,2,3,4,5,6,7,8,9,10)
 sum(a[a%%2==0])
 {% endhighlight %}
-Until, I was once amazed by the simplicity of Lambda function in Scala and the List comprehension in Python
+Until, I was once amazed by the simplicity of Lambda function in Scala and the List comprehension in Python:

 in Python
 {% highlight python %}